JanSHecker/PokePipeline/README.md

 i.
 Project Description

 This fastAPI project utilizes the PokeAPI to populate a postgres database with Pokemon, their types and their moves.
 The app also has a frontend where the pipeline is started and data is displayed.
+This frontend is styled with tailwind CSS.
 The app has graphQL endpoints that can also be accessed through the strawberry WebUI and the contents of the database can be accessed through adminer.

 ii.
 How to run